datafolklabs/cement/doc/source/dev/handlers.rst

 registers the default output handlers to that type (genshi, and json).
 As you can see, this is useful in that functions will return data to a genshi template, but if the '--json' option is passed it is rendered as Json.
-Additionally, developers can add additional handlers via plugins such as the Rosendale YAML Plugin which adds an output handler called 'yaml', and is called when the user passes '--yaml'.
+Developers can add additional handlers via plugins such as the Rosendale YAML Plugin which adds an output handler called 'yaml', and is called when the user passes '--yaml'.